SoftwareEngineering606/CourseEvaluationSummarizer/README.md

 6. You can press "Back to Homepage" to redirect to Homepage and upload the files again.
 7. You can click the "Profile" button on the left-top corner to see your login name and logout your account.

-## Contact information

-Kangdong Yuan
-kky5082@tamu.edu
-8148528757 Please call me if you have any problem.